-The partnership includes:
+The partnership included:

-- Hosting a Wikimedian-in-Residence to design and deliver training to enable staff and volunteers to contribute their knowledge and expertise to Wikimedia by working with staff to identify areas of Wikipedia and sister projects that can be enriched with resources and knowledge
+- Hosting a Wikimedian-in-Residence to design and deliver training to enable staff and volunteers to contribute their knowledge and expertise to Wikimedia by working with staff to identify areas of Wikipedia and sister projects that could be enriched with resources and knowledge

 - Hosting a number of one-day edit-a-thons, working with curatorial colleagues on underrepresented areas in Wikipedia where we have significant institutional knowledge